winhowes/AuthTranslator/docs/auth-plugins.md

       prefix: "Bearer "                     # optional (default: "Bearer ")
 ```

-Retrieves an ID token from the AWS Instance Metadata Service v2 for the provided `audience`, caches it until shortly before expiry, and attaches it to the chosen header on each outgoing request.
+Retrieves the IAM role session token from the AWS Instance Metadata Service v2, caches it until shortly before expiry, and attaches it to the chosen header on each outgoing request.

 ---